bikalims/bika.ansible/README.md

     ansible-playbook -i vagrant_hosts.cfg vagrant.yml

+> Depending on your configuration, you may need to edit the vagrant_hosts.cfg and change the location of the private_key file that is used.

 Open a browser and navigate to: http://192.168.33.10

 ## Dependencies

-This role depends on the follwoing Ansible Roles:
+This role depends on the following Ansible Roles:

 - [Plone](https://galaxy.ansible.com/plone/plone_server)
 - [HAProxy](https://galaxy.ansible.com/geerlingguy/haproxy)